ian-IBCIRL/lovesand/README.md

 * Your code must be placed in the `run.py` file
 * Your dependencies must be placed in the `requirements.txt` file
+* You will need to `pip3 install gspread` to be able to import gspread to access your google sheet from the python code
+* You will need your own creds.json to access your own google spreadsheet.
 * Do not edit any of the other files or your code may not deploy properly

 ## Creating the Heroku app